Seller Payouts

 The endDate must be on or before today's date.

-And since this is a Vendor Payout, as opposed to an Affiliate payout, we choose “sellers”, as opposed to “affiliates”, for vendorType.
+And since this is a Seller Payout, as opposed to an Affiliate payout, we choose “sellers”, as opposed to “affiliates”, for vendorType.

 View List of Payouts